-Some of you might be forced to spent nearly the whole day in a texteditor like e.g. emacs to do their work.
-This usually is especially true for developers, that have to write code the whole day and therefore are forced to look into theier editor the whole day.
+Some of you might be forced to spent nearly the whole day in a text editor like e.g. emacs to do their work.
+This usually is especially true for developers, that have to write code the whole day and therefore are forced to look into their editor the whole day.
 So why not customize it a little, so work might be more pleasant in the end?

 This article will show you how you can customize emacs to hopefully suit your needs.
-Since I am using Ubuntu, which is a debian based distribution, the installation of packages might vary for your distro.
+Since I am using Ubuntu, which is a Debian based distribution, the installation of packages might vary for your distribution.

 In order for this customization to work, you need to get some things first.
 This includes the development version of emacs, which in my distribution is marked as emacs-snapshot, and the Terminus font, which is according to many users the font if you have to work long on your computer.
 That’s what I can say too, the font is very pleasant on the eyes.

 So, be sure to have the following stuff available:

 For the development (snapshot) version of emacs you’d probably have to check out the CVS repository, if you’re lucky, version 23 is released when you read this ;).

 On an Ubuntu based installation, these packages are quite easy to get, simply enter the following commands in your terminal.

 j@sigusr1:$ sudo aptitude install \ console-terminus xfonts-terminus \ xfonts-terminus-dos xfonts-terminus-oblique \ emacs-snapshot emacs-snapshot-gtk